thpongue/rockpaperscissors/docs/artifacts.md

 		- rename background to player or something - its not a background
 		- improve naming in controller - game index and player index is a little unclear.
 Rename the game index to view index
 		- naming is very confusing around registration
+		- look at making the e2e tests more readable and with less repeated code
+		- move localPersistence to services
 	- [] tech debt
 		- back end testing is only covered by e2e tests